mda-primetr/Spencer_et_al_2021/docs/WGS.md

 This will create an R-session image (.RData) containing [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html) objects which can be used with the JAMS package plotting functions.

-On this paper, shotgun metagenom sequencing of fecal samples was used for evaluating three kinds of samples.
+On this paper, shotgun metagenome sequencing of fecal samples was used for evaluating three kinds of samples.
 Click below for the code used and associated figures in each category:

 #### [Human samples](./WGSHuman.md)